 The concept of using stories as a therapeutic tool is not new.
 In ancient Greece and Rome, stories were used for education and conveying moral values.
 However, the formal recognition of fairy tale therapy as a therapeutic method occurred only in the 20th century, when psychologists and educators began to appreciate the importance of stories in the healing process and supporting children's development.

-Mechanisms of fairy tale therapy
+How fairy tale therapy works

 Practical applications of fairy tale therapy

 Fairy tale therapy can be applied in various contexts, both in individual and group therapy settings.
 In individual therapy, the therapist can select stories that best meet the specific needs of the child.
 In group settings, children can share their thoughts and experiences related to the stories, fostering social bonds and a sense of community.
+This is why the fairytale method is increasingly used not only in clinical settings but also in everyday preschool practice.

-Schools and kindergartens increasingly use fairy tale therapy as part of their educational programs.
+Fairy tale therapy in preschool goes beyond simply reading stories aloud.
+It is a conscious use of narrative to support children's emotional and social development.
+Schools and kindergartens increasingly incorporate fairy tale therapy as part of their educational programmes.
 Stories can be used to teach children about moral values, empathy, tolerance, and managing different emotions.
 Teachers, using stories, can create a safe environment where children can openly talk about their feelings and experiences.

 Examples of therapeutic fairy tales